melina-leite/analysis_matrixBirds/data/README_metadata.txt

 - sites_information.csv

-Landscape and site information:
+Site information:

 matrix: matrix quality classification, high_quality and low_quality
 landscape: landscape code
 site: site code
-lat_land: latitude in decimal degree for the centroid of the landscape, coordinate system WGS84
-lon_land: longitude in decimal degree for the centroid of the landscape, coordinate system WGS84
-lat_site: site latitude in decimal degree, coordinate system WGS84
+latitude: site latitude in decimal degree, coordinate system WGS84
-lon_site: site longitude in decimal degree, coordinate system WGS84 n.visit; number of visits in each site, there is only one site with less than 4 visits (3,  "215.P35")
+longitude: site longitude in decimal degree, coordinate system WGS84 n.visit: number of visits in each site, there is only one site with less than 4 visits (3,  "215.P35")
-forest_land: landscape forest cover from a circular buffer of 2km around the centroid of the landscape.
-forest_site400: local forest cover from a circular buffer of 400m around site location.
+forest_site400: local forest cover from a circular buffer of 400m around site.
-forest_site600: local forest cover from a circular buffer of 600m around site location.
+forest_site600: local forest cover from a circular buffer of 600m around site.
-forest_site800: local forest cover from a circular buffer of 800m around site location.
+forest_site800: local forest cover from a circular buffer of 800m around site.

+- landscapes_information.csv

+Land uses for the landscapes, buffer 2km around the centroid of the landscape.

+matrix: matrix quality classification, high_quality and low_quality
+landscape: landscape code
+latitude: latitude in decimal degree for the centroid of the landscape, coordinate system WGS84
+longitude: longitude in decimal degree for the centroid of the landscape, coordinate system WGS84

+Land use covers in percentage of area from a circular buffer of 2 km around the centroid of the landscape for 8 land use types:

+forest
+pasture
+coffee
+eucalyptus
+sugarcane
+urban
+Water
+other

 - species_information.csv

+For the sources of information on traits, please, see references in Appendix 2.

 Species names and trait information: